Key Public Health Questions

 Some people have poorer health based on their genetics, the choices they make, the job they do or because of where they live.
 The outcome of these factors is called health inequality.
 Health inequalities are the differences in health status or in the distribution of determinants between different population groups.7

 Some inequalities are simply due to biological differences or individual choices.
-Other determinants of injury however are due to external environments and conditions that are beyond the individual’s control.
+However, other determinants of injury are due to external environments and conditions that are beyond the individual’s control.
 The outcome of these factors is called health inequity.
-Health inequities are avoidable inequalities between groups of people, between communities or between countries that therefore makes their existence unfair and unjust.8 As summarised by the Australian Medical Association:
+Health inequities are avoidable inequalities between groups of people, between communities or between countries that make their existence unfair and unjust.8 As summarised by the Australian Medical Association:

 Upstream, midstream and downstream determinants